yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_schema.md

 * ALTER SCHEMA changes the definition of a schema.
 * In order to use `ALTER SCHEMA`, you need to be the owner of the schema.
 * Renaming a schema requires having the `CREATE` privilege for the database.
 * If you want to change the owner, you must also be a direct or indirect member of the new owning role, and you need to have the `CREATE` privilege for the database.
-(It's worth noting that superusers posses these privileges by default.)
+(It's worth noting that superusers possess these privileges by default.)

 ### *alter_schema*